monomadic/ni-file/README.md

 This library is a work in progress.
 It can read files and do a few other things so far.
 Any help would be appreciated.

+There is no real code quality at this point, but this will follow once the container format is 100% reversed.

 - [x] Read NI file containers
 - [x] Read type (kontakt, fm8, etc)
 - [x] Read version number